Do you wake up in a lousy mood nearly every day and ask yourself, “Why am I so unhappy?”

-Before she even gets out of bed, she feels stressed and negative.
-The world simply does not look like a happy place to her.
+Before you even get out of bed, you feel stressed and negative.
+The world simply does not look like a happy place in your mind.

-I think many people wake up with this same question in their heads.
-Every morning they awaken with anxiety, dissatisfaction, and negativity.
+Many people wake up with this feeling the moment they open their eyes.
+Every morning begins with anxiety, dissatisfaction, and negativity.

 Of course, some people feel unhappy and negative because they are clinically depressed.
 They are suffering from an illness that impacts chemicals in their brains that affect mood.

 Depression is a serious condition that requires medical treatment, so be sure you know the symptoms of depression.

 But for this discussion, we're referring to general unhappiness — not clinical depression.
 (Although chronic unhappiness can lead to depression.)

 Quick note: Studies show people earn more when they boost their self-confidence.
 Confidence is a skill that you can improve.
 To learn more, check out this course that can help you grow your confidence at work and home.

 - Do you find yourself wondering, “Why am I so unhappy?”

 - Happiness Conditions